tls-attacker/We-Really-Need-to-Talk-About-Session-Tickets/README.md

 docker run --rm -it snhebrok/tls-scanner-ae -connect [host] -scanDetail NORMAL
 ```

+If you just want to use the tool itself, and not evaluate a specific server, take a look at the [test server we provide](#test-server-setup) below.

 **NB:** When using docker, `127.0.0.1` is not the localhost of your host machine.
 That is, you do not reach servers you have running on your PC this way.
 You have to use `172.17.0.1` (or any other IP address of your host machine) instead.

 ### Running from Source